By: Nimali Fernando, MD, MPH, FAAP

 appropriate portions are OK in moderation.

 By being educated about sugar intake and making the occasional sugary treat a part of your family's culture, you may find your children craving sugary treats and snacks less and enjoying them in a more mindful and balanced way for life.

 About Dr. Fernando:

 Doctor Yum Project, a nonprofit organization that provides cooking instruction and nutrition education to families.
-She is also the co-author of "Raising a Healthy, Happy Eater" and owner of Yum Pediatrics, a general pediatrics practice in Spotsylvania, Virginia which features a teaching kitchen and garden and focuses on prevention of illness though nutrition education.
-Follow her on Twitter @Doctor_Yum.
+She is also the co-author of "Raising a Healthy, Happy Eater" and owner of Yum Pediatrics, a general pediatrics practice in Spotsylvania, Virginia which features a teaching kitchen and garden and focuses on prevention of illness through nutrition education.
+Follow her on Instagram @doctoryumproject.